-I could only have the information I would have found out before leaving the flat, and if I get lost, well, tough luck.
+I could only have the information I would have found out before leaving the flat, and had I got lost, well, tough luck.

 Anyway, it would have been a matter of just finding someone who understood some English, and was able to guide me.
 But again, punctuality was of the essence.

 That happened to me in Shanghai and Tokyo at one point (as I told you), but in those moments I was relaxed with no specific time to be anywhere.